 The NSW Food Authority has a requirement for a certificate to be issued in the New South Wales Food Authority format.

 Managing food businesses, with multiple staff, operating for extended hours and across jurisdictions, can be complicated.
-Food safety competencies delivered and assessed by Food Safety Australia may be purchased centrally and assist you to ensure that a competent Food Safety Supervisor is available on every shift and at every location.
+Food safety competencies delivered and assessed by Food Safety Australia may be purchased centrally by you and kept on your Food Safety Australia account.
 Our shopping cart allows you to purchase multiple courses in one easy transaction.
+From there, you are able to allocate the courses you have purchased to the participants whom you require to complete the training.

 State and Industry Requirements

 As a matter of public health safety, state, territory and local authorities are responsible for ensuring food businesses are compliant with all food hygiene requirements in Australia.
-Food Safety Australia have been offering courses to meet your compliance evidence requirements for more than 12 years.
+Our Nationally Recognised Food Safety Supervisor courses will meet your food safety compliance evidence requirements Australia wide.
 In the footer of our website pages, you will find Useful Links to all Australian state, territory and local authority Health Department websites so you can determine what rules apply to you in your area.

 Each module of the food safety supervisor course will help you to achieve one of the required elements of competence.